themusicman/safety_patrol_padrino/README.md

 	end

-	#inside of a route definition call the authorize method
+	#inside of a route definition call the can? or can! methods

 	post :create, map: '/users' do